Webhooks

 Event Types

 PayOS sends different types of webhook events.
-Common event types include:
+Transaction event types include:

 Event TypeDescription